kehantan/labbook/docs/buffers_solutions/triton.rst

 Triton X-100 stock
 ==================

+**Objective:** To prepare 10% Triton X-100 solution from 100% stock solution.

-* Our lab usually purchased the commercially available 100% Triton X-100.
-Dilute to 10% concentration with distilled water.
+* Our lab purchase the commercially available 100% Triton X-100.
+This protocol shows the process of diluting to 10% concentration with distilled water.
 * Can be prepared on bench
 * This protocol prepare 10 mL of 10% Triton X-100 stock solution